MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/route-reflector-overview.md

 ms.topic: overview
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 09/15/2020
+ms.date: 10/8/2020
 ---

 # What is Route Reflector?

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

 Border Gateway Protocol (BGP) Route Reflector is included with [Remote Access Service (RAS) Gateway](gateway-overview.md) and provides an alternative to BGP full mesh topology that is required for route synchronization between routers.
-A Route Reflector in a Software Defined Networking deployment is a logical entity that sits on the control plane between the RAS Gateways and the Network Controller.
+A Route Reflector in a Software Defined Networking deployment is a logical entity that sits on the control plane between the RAS Gateways and the [Network Controller](network-controller-overview).
 It does not, however, participate in data plane routing.

 ## How Route Reflector works